noahehall/theBookOfNoah/0current/appdev/web_performance.md

     - loss of portability
     - etc, all the other logical conclusions
 - use loadCss library for link tags fetching external stylesheets
+- critical css
+  - inline critical CSS/svgs for Above The Fold Content for http1
+  - antipattern in http2, use server-push instead
+    - inlining anything in html when served via http2 protocol is an antipattern
+    - optimize for max networ requests as thats where http2 shines
+- the user senses a perceived decrease in page-load time owing to faster page rendering

 ```html
 <!-- loadCss -->